-Latrese Hargrave had the ability to control the corporate Defendant and participated in and had knowledge of its deceptive acts and practices.
-During her deposition, Ms. Hargrave testified that she was the president of the company and that she and her husband Kevin Hargrave were its owners.
-In addition to being listed as the president, in corporate documents filed with the Florida Secretary of State, Ms. Hargrave is also listed as the treasurer and registered agent of the corporate Defendant.
-Ms. Hargrave admitted that she registered the corporate Defendant's fictitious names, one of which was "Hargrave & Associates Financial Solutions," the name the Defendants used to advertise, market and sell their sham credit repair service.
-During her deposition, Ms. Hargrave also admitted that she opened bank accounts and lines of credit for the corporation.
-In her response to the FTC's Request for Admissions, Ms. Hargrave admitted that
+Latrese Hargrave had authority to control the corporate Defendant and participated in and had knowledge of its deceptive acts and practices.
+During her deposition, Ms. Hargrave testified that she was the president, and she and her husband Kevin Hargrave owned the company.
+Ms. Hargrave is also listed as the treasurer and registered agent of the corporate Defendant.
+Ms. Hargrave admitted she registered the corporate Defendant's fictitious names, one of which was "Hargrave & Associates Financial Solutions."
+During her deposition, Ms. Hargrave also admitted opening bank accounts and lines of credit for the corporation.
+Ms. Hargrave also admitted she had authority to use corporate bank and credit